 In both the upper mixed and deep zones, potential for carbon fixation was much lower than for degradative processes, indicating potential for net carbon loss (Figure 4A).
 Potential for carbon fixation via the oxygen-tolerant Calvin cycle (Figure 4A) was assessed by presence of the marker genes ribulose-bisphosphate carboxylase (RuBisCO) and phosphoribulokinase (prkB) (Hügler and Sievert, 2011).
 The majority of RuBisCO homologs were related to Viridiplantae (Table 2) supporting the ecological role of green algae as the principle photosynthetic organisms.
 RuBisCO was only associated with a small proportion of Gammaproteobacteria (Table 2), principally from sulfur-oxidizing Thiomicrospira, indicating some Gammaproteobacteria are autotrophs.
 However, the majority of prkB matched to Gammaproteobacteria (Table 2), predominantly Marinobacter.
 Although deep-sea, iron-oxidizing autotrophic members of Marinobacter have been isolated (Edwards et al., 2003), all genomes reported for Marinobacter have prkB but lack RuBisCO genes.
 Across Marinobacter genomes the prkB homolog is consistently adjacent to a gene for a putative phosphodiesterase, suggesting that the enzymes expressed by these genes may be involved in a pathway involved in pentose phosphate metabolism unrelated to carbon fixation.
 Albeit exceptional, this decoupling of prkB from RuBisCO involved in carbon fixation (forms I and II), also observed in Ammonifex (Hügler and Sievert, 2011), undermines the utility of prkB as a marker gene for the Calvin cycle within certain groups.
 Thus, there is no evidence for autotrophy in Organic Lake mediated by Marinobacter.

-Evidence for carbon fixation via the reverse tricarboxylic acid (rTCA) cycle was also indicated, with genes for ATP citrate lyase (aclAB) linked to sulfur-oxidizing Epsilonproteobacteria (Supplementary Figure S6A).
+Evidence for carbon fixation via the reverse tricarboxylic acid (rTCA) cycle was also indicated (Figure 4A), with genes for ATP citrate lyase (aclAB) linked to sulfur-oxidizing Epsilonproteobacteria (Table 2).
 In general, the rTCA cycle is restricted to anaerobic and microaerophilic bacteria (Hügler and Sievert, 2011), which is consistent with the detection of Epsilonproteobacteria in the lake bottom where oxygen is lowest, and the microaerophilic/anaerobic metabolisms characteristic of the group (Campbell et al., 2006).
 Anaerobic carbon fixation was represented by potential for the Wood-Ljungdahl (WL; or reductive acetyl-CoA) pathway (Figure 4A).
 WL-mediated carbon fixation, for which CO dehydrogenase/acetyl-CoA synthase is the key enzyme, was linked to Firmicutes and Deltaproteobacteria that are known to grow autotrophically using this pathway (Hügler and Sievert, 2011).

 Potential for carbon loss by via respiration was indicated by an abundance of cytochrome C oxidase genes (coxAC) throughout the water column.
 In the deep zone, potential for fermentation was greatest at 6.5 m (Figure 4A) and likely the main biological activity that was occurring at that depth.
 Fermentation was indicated by the marker gene lactate dehydrogenase (ldh) that competes for pyruvate at the acetate-lactate branch point.
 These genes were linked to Firmicutes (Table 2), which was only present at 6.5 m and represented by the classes Clostridia and Bacilli (Figure 2A).
 As the related candidate division RF3 (Tajima et al., 1999) also has relatively high abundance in this zone (Figure 2A) (see 0.8–3.0 µm size fraction community composition above), there is circumstantial evidence that RF3 possesses fermentative metabolism and may therefore play an important ecological role in Organic Lake by degrading high molecular weight compounds to organic acids that other organisms can utilize.
 Assimilation of fermentation products appears to play a greater role in Organic Lake rather than complete anaerobic oxidation involving methanogens or sulfate-reducing bacteria; the former were absent and the latter were present in low abundance (Figure 2A, 2C).